Jalen Milroe: 2024 season

 In the season opener against Western Kentucky, Milroe totaled five touchdowns, three passing and two rushing, in a 63–0 victory.
-Against no. 2 Georgia, he threw for 374 yards and two touchdowns, including a 75-yard go-ahead touchdown pass to Ryan Williams, while also rushing for 117 yards and an additional two touchdowns, leading Alabama to a 41–34 victory.
+Against no. 2 Georgia, he threw for 374 yards and two touchdowns, including a 75-yard go-ahead touchdown pass to Ryan Coleman-Williams, while also rushing for 117 yards and an additional two touchdowns, leading Alabama to a 41–34 victory.
 Against no. 15 LSU, Milroe rushed for a career-high 185 yards and four touchdowns in a 42–13 victory.
 At the end of the season, he was announced as the recipient of the William V. Campbell Trophy.
 In the 2024 ReliaQuest Bowl, he completed 16 of 32 passes for 192 yards and a touchdown while also committing three turnovers in a 13–19 loss to Michigan.
 Milroe finished the 2024 season, totaling 2,844 passing yards, 726 rushing yards, 35 total touchdowns and 11 interceptions.